Singularities of secant varieties from a Hodge theoretic perspective: Preliminaries

 \begin{proposition} There is an isomorphism

 In particular,

 \end{proposition}

-\begin{proof} We note first that since the map $q$ is smooth, we have an isomorphism in ${\bf D}^b(\text{Coh}(X))$, the bounded derived category of coherent sheaves on $X$.
-Indeed, this comes from the fact that \cite[Theorem 2.11]{deligne68}, and taking $\rm{gr}^0_F$, where $F$ is the Hodge filtration.
+\begin{proof} We note first that since the map $q$ is smooth, we have an isomorphism in ${\bf D}^b(\text{Coh}(X))$, the bounded derived category of coherent sheaves on $X$ \cite[Theorem 6.1]{deligne 68} (note that this is an instance of the Decomposition Theorem and taking the Hodge degree 0 \cite[Theorem 1]{saito88} in the simpler case when the map is smooth and projective).
 Moreover,

 by \cite[Lemma 2.2]{CS18}.
 Taking hypercohomology $\mathbb{H}^k$ of \eqref{del}, this says that which is \eqref{iffeq1}.
 Lastly, \eqref{iffeq2} follows immediately from this. \end{proof}